Popular destinations in Vietnam

 Hanoi

-Hanoi is the capital and it’s also often the first destination of any visitor when taking a Vietnam Packages Tour.
-Here, you have the opportunity to explore the Old Quarter by cyclo to learn about the lives of local people, and observe thousands of motorbikes running on the small streets with almost no compliance with any traffic rules.
-If you are someone who likes to learn about history, you can also visit historical places such as Ho Chi Minh’s Mausoleum, Temple of Literature, One Pillar Pagoda and Hoan Kiem Lake to experience the resilient spirit of the Vietnamese people.
-Or the experience of sipping a cup of Vietnamese coffee at the train street coffee where the vintage trains pass right next to you is also a very unique experience of Hanoi.
-Besides, this city is also famous for its unique cuisine and you must definitely try “Pho” and many other wonderful street dishes.
+Hanoi is the capital and one of the unique experiences here is exploring the Old Quarter by cyclo to learn the local life and observing thousands of motorbikes running on the small streets with almost no compliance with any traffic rules.
+Some highlights of this city can be listed such as Ho Chi Minh Complex, Temple of Literature, and Hoan Kiem Lake.
+Or the experience of sipping a cup of egg coffee at the train street coffee where the vintage trains pass right next to you is also a very unique experience.
+Besides, Hanoi is also famous for its unique cuisine and you must definitely try “Phở” and many other wonderful local foods.

 Halong Bay

-The splendor of nature and artistic significance of Halong Bay, a UNESCO World Heritage Site, is a magnificent jewel in Vietnam’s tiara.
-Visiting this area is like entering into a fairy tale with dozens of towering limestone islands, karst grottoes, and wooden boats cruising the brilliant emerald waters.
-Nowadays, visiting Halong with an overnight cruise on the bay is indispensable for any people when visiting Vietnam for the first time.
+Coming to Halong Bay, you will feel like entering into a fairy tale with nearly two thousand towering limestone islands, grottoes, and wooden boats cruising on the brilliant emerald waters.
+Nowadays, visiting Halong with an overnight cruise on the bay is indispensable for any people when taking any Vietnam Tours for the first time.

 Ninh Binh

-Ninh Binh, frequently referred to as “Halong Bay on Land,” is created by the appealing Red River Delta in northern Vietnam.
-Ninh Binh is an excellent view into the basic magnificence of the Vietnamese landscape, with its karst mountains and secret grottoes, cave temples, lush valleys, and sparkling rice fields.
-Trang An Scenic Landscape Complex and Tam Coc are best explored by rowing boat, while climbing the stairs to the summit of Mua Cave for an incredible panoramic view of the river rushing past rice fields.
-Besides, the river entry to Hoa Lu, Vietnam’s old capital in the 10th century, lies nearby.
+Ninh Binh is a beautiful place of natural scenery in Vietnam, with its karst mountains and secret grottoes, cave temples, lush valleys, and golden rice fields.
+Tam Coc or Trang An are best explored by rowing boat, while climbing the stairs to the summit of Mua Cave for an incredible panoramic view of the river rushing past rice fields.

 Sapa

-Sapa is a popular destination because of its breathtaking mountain views, local villages of the ethnic minorities, and twisting terraced farms.
-Coming here, you may see the mountains that reach the sky, including Fansipan Peak, the roof of Indochina and learn about the daily life of the local people in Sapa.
-Besides, you should try to savor the delectable dishes that the locals provide, such as fresh sturgeon, salmon, armpit pigs, etc!
+Sapa attracts the travelers because of its breathtaking mountain views, local villages of the ethnic minorities, and twisting terraced farms.
+Coming here, you may see the mountains that reach the sky and learn about the daily life of the local people in Sapa.
+Besides, you should try to savor the local foods such as fresh sturgeon, salmon, armpit pigs, etc.

 Hue